shreyahegde3/ARVR-project/README.md

 6)Open your browser and navigate to the URL provided by Vite (usually http://localhost:5173).

 **Usage Guide**
 Ship Selection: Right-click on a ship to select it.
-The selected ship will be highlighted. \n Ship Movement: While holding the right mouse button, move the mouse to drag the selected ship across the grid.
+The selected ship will be highlighted.
+Ship Movement: While holding the right mouse button, move the mouse to drag the selected ship across the grid.
 Ship Rotation: Right-click and press the Spacebar simultaneously to rotate the selected ship by 90 degrees clockwise.
 Deselection: Left-click anywhere outside a ship to deselect the currently selected ship.